What is a primary source?

 An excerpt from another website: see Rampolla #48 and 49 (page 144).

 Still don’t know what format to use for your source?
-Get some ideas from Rampolla, use your initiative, create a ‘draft format’ and run it by Diane or Dr. Throop.
+Get some ideas from Rampolla, use your initiative, create a ‘draft format’ and run it by Dr. Throop.